barryclark/jekyll-now/_posts/2020-9-17-bto-analysis.md

 ![Ratios have been particularly high in 2019 and 2020](/2020-09-webscraping-bto/first_timer_ratio_small.png)

 For reference, I have included a dashed line to indicate where the first-timer application rate = 1, so points above the dashed line indicate the presence of excess demand (and vice versa).
+To be clear, I am not saying that it is necessarily better from a policy perspective for the rate to be below 1 (i.e. no excess demand).
+But certainly from an applicant perspective, I would be happy to see lower application rates.

 It actually looks a bit messy, but here's what I see:
 * Most launches since 2015 have first-timer application rates which exceeds one, so there's almost always greater demand than supply.
 Prior to 2019, some launches actually had first-timer ratios below one, and it looks like most of them happened between late 2017 to end-2018.